 Direct impact TBIs occur when the head sustains a forceful blow or jolt, causing the brain to move violently within the skull.
 This can result in damage to brain tissue, blood vessels, and nerves.
 Common scenarios where direct impact TBIs may occur include:

-• Combat and Explosive Devices: Exposure to enemy fire, shrapnel, or debris can lead to blunt force trauma.
+- Combat and Explosive Devices: Blunt force trauma from enemy fire, shrapnel, or debris.

 These injuries typically present with external signs of trauma and are more readily identifiable during medical evaluations.